mtth/layer2/README.md

 *A streaming API for Wi-Fi monitoring.*

-`dot11` leverages Node.js' [streams](http://nodejs.org/api/stream.html) to
+`dot11` leverages Node.js' built-in
-provide an intuitive and efficient interface for frame capture and injection.
+[streams](http://nodejs.org/api/stream.html) to provide an intuitive and efficient interface for frame capture and injection.
+It also provides parsers for various headers (e.g. 802.11 and Ethernet).

 ```javascript
 var dot11 = require('dot11');